QUB-ASL/bzzz/raspberry/DiscordBot/README.md

 ### How to run the client on Start_up

-After the virtual environment and dependencies have been installed as described above, a script can be used to atuomatically run the client on start_up.
+After the virtual environment and dependencies have been installed as described above, a script can be used to automatically run the client on start_up.

 To do this, the `run_DiscordBot_on_start_up.sh` can be added to the user's crontab by: